Timber Lake Playhouse

-Since it’s first opening night on June 28, 1962, the Playhouse has presented more than 350 plays and musicals and nearly 4000 performances.
+Since it’s first opening night on June 28, 1962, the Playhouse has presented more than 350 plays and musicals and nearly 4,000 performances.
 TLP presents a challenging combination of material each year: a mix of large-scale musicals, new plays, and contemporary classics.
-The theatre hosts annual educational workshops for children and teens in conjunction with the Magic Owl Family Theatre’s productions of plays and musicals for young people and their families.
-Every August, Timber Lake also hosts week-long developmental workshops of new plays and musicals as part of its commitment to the future of American Theatre.
+The theatre hosts annual educational workshops for children and teens in conjunction with the Magic Owl Children’s Theatre’s productions of plays and musicals for young people and their families.

 The Resident Company consists of 35 – 40 performers, technicians and musicians selected by interviews and auditions in cities across the country.
 Numerous guest performers, directors and choreographers supplement the resident company each season.